-Opioid drugs, like Suboxone, Naltrexone, and even methadone, can reduce the debilitating effects of withdrawal and blunt the craving for more opioids.
+Opioid drugs like Suboxone and methadone can reduce the debilitating effects of withdrawal and blunt the craving for more opioids.
 In many cases, it is the lesser of two evils.

 But it’s entirely possible that Suboxone can work too well.
 In 2014, Kentucky’s Courier Journal reported of a patient who, following an overdose of OxyContin (an opioid painkiller), was prescribed Suboxone.
 Then came the “cruel irony.”Instead of taking the Suboxone orally or letting the Suboxone filmstrips dissolve under his tongue, the patient developed an addiction to Suboxone, dissolving the filmstrips in water and injecting the liquid solution into his veins.

-However, naloxone becomes activated once in the bloodstream, meaning that instead of consuming a drug that was a half a partial opioid agonist and half an opioid antagonist, the patient was now taking two opioid agonists.
-People may do this because they want quicker, faster relief from their physical distress.
-They may do this because, per The New York Times, they want to experience the narcotic high from a legal, “safer”source, with many people not realizing how dangerous Suboxone can be when misused.
+However, this is a dangerous practice, since the naloxone in Suboxone causes someone who injects the drug to go into precipitated withdrawal.
+People may do this to try to amplify the high, but will ultimately experience unpleasant symptoms.
+They may do this because, per The New York Times , they want to experience the narcotic high from a legal, “safer”source, with many people not realizing how dangerous Suboxone can be when misused.

 How dangerous?
 The Times tells the story of a 20-year-old man who died the same night a friend of his invited him to join in some recreational Suboxone use.
 The U.S. Food and Drug Administration found that Suboxone was the “primary drug”in 420 reported deaths since 2003.
 The National Pain Report discovered that 30,135 emergency room visits in 2010 were the result of Suboxone misuse, and over 50 percent of those cases were recreational in nature.